 Peppermint is widely known for supporting and dealing with a wide range of digestive issues including spasms.
 Many people drink peppermint tea to soothe and calm their upset stomach.
 If you have nausea or travel sickness, ginger can help.
 It is also very energizing and stimulating helping to relieve fatigue and promoting alertness.
 It also can assist for pain relief and respiratory congestion.

 A note of caution with peppermint essential oil.
 You should not use with children under 5 years of age and avoid applying it near the face of children.
 Oils high in menthol should not be used by people with clotting disorders and in cases of cardiac fibrillation.

 Tea Tree essential oil definitely has a medicinal aroma.
 It belongs to several chemical families most prominent in monoterpenes and monoterpenols.
 It contains a high percentage of terpinen-4-ol and a-terpene making it a great airborne microbial, analgesic, anti-acne, anti-inflammatory, antibacterial, antifungal, antispasmodic, antiviral, decongestant, expectorant, immunostimulant, vasodilator.

 Tea Tree essential oil works well to support the immune system and has ability to help fight respiratory infections as well as oral and skin care.
 It is also uplifting.

 If you are interested in purchasing essential oils, I recommend Nature’s Sunshine Essential Oils.
 Their oils are wonderful, they are pure, potent and very affordable.
-The kit includes 10, 5 ml bottles.
-The kit contains 5 of the oils mentioned above as well as 5 essential oil blends that work extremely well and smell amazing!
+They also offer single oils, essential oil blends, as well as diffusers and empty roll-ons.